Knee pain on stairs is a really common problem.

 People often find their knee pain on stairs is worse either first thing in the morning, or after they have spent a prolonged period of time sitting or lying down.
 This is because the knee joint has “dried up” and feels stiff and sore.

 But by simply bending and straightening your knee for a minute or two before you get up and head to the stairs, it can feel a lot more comfortable.
 This simple action gives the body time to prepare and for the knee joint to produce the fluid needed to lubricate the joint and allow the knee to move freely on the stairs.
+It can also help to use a heat pack before exercising to increasing blood flow to the knee.

 If the muscles that support your knee are weak, then you are much more likely to get knee pain on stairs.
 If the muscles can’t properly support the knee, then more force will go through the knee bones and knee cap which can lead to pain.
 Muscles may lack: